awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types.md

 #### Finding description<a name="unauthorized7_description"></a>

-**EC2 instance is communicating with an IP address on a Tor network\.**
+**EC2 instance is receiving inbound connections from a Tor exit node\.**

-This finding informs you that an EC2 instance in your AWS environment is communicating with an IP address on a Tor network\.
+This finding informs you that an EC2 instance in your AWS environment is receiving inbound connections from a Tor exit node\.
 Tor is software for enabling anonymous communication\.
 It encrypts and randomly bounces communications through relays between a series of network nodes\.
 This can indicate unauthorized access to your AWS resources with the intent of hiding the attacker’s true identity\.
 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ### UnauthorizedAccess:EC2/MaliciousIPCaller\.Custom<a name="unauthorized8"></a>